pu2clr/SI4735/README.md

 | 27 | Atmega128      | No  | PC1 and PC0 | PB6/12 | [More...](https://ww1.microchip.com/downloads/en/DeviceDoc/doc2467.pdf) |

 * [ˆ4] It seams that in some ESP32 board, the I²C bus is not configured prorpelly by default.
 However, you can set almost any pin on ESP32 to setup I²C capabilities.
 All you have to do is call __Wire.begin(SDA, SCL);__ where SDA and SCL are the ESP32 GPIO pins.
-See see the folder examples to check how to use ESP32 devices.
+See the folder examples to check how to use ESP32 devices.
 * [^5] You can use the pin 12 too.

 1. More about ESP boards on [ESPRESSIF Development Boards](https://www.espressif.com/en/products/hardware/development-boards).